-The 2024 World Series will slide into action on Friday, October 25, and air live across FOX and Fox Deportes.
-Baseball fans can watch the World Series on multiple TV platforms as the National League’s Los Angeles Dodgers and American League’s New York Yankees duke it out in a thrilling best-of-seven matchup.
+The 2025 World Series will slide into action on Friday, October 24, and air live across FOX and Fox Deportes in the U.S. Baseball fans can watch the World Series on multiple TV platforms as the defending champion Los Angeles Dodgers duke it out against the Toronto Blue Jays in a thrilling best-of-seven matchup.

-To help you tune in, we’ve assembled the best TV plans for watching the prestigious Fall Classic.
-Our guide will ensure you never miss a moment of the championship series, no matter if you prefer cable, satellite, or streaming TV.
+To help you tune in, I’ve put together this complete guide on how to watch the World Series.
+Keep scrolling for my rundown of the full TV schedule and best TV plans so you never miss a moment of the Fall Classic, whether you prefer cable, satellite, or streaming TV.

 What channel is the World Series on?